Forgotten Children and AdultsPin

 The Nightmare of Prison for Individuals With Mental Illness

 There was a time when prison was considered a place to rehabilitate people who had gone awry of the legal system.
-The hope was that teaching them a work skill, or providing therapy, could lead to a change in their personality and they could rejoin society as a productive member.
+The hope was that teaching them a work skill or providing therapy could change their personality, and they could rejoin society as a productive member.
 But that ideal has been completely lost over the years.
 Now, prison is all about punishing people, so if someone happens to get raped while in prison, that’s just great.
 If they get tortured instead of treated for mental illness, fantastic!
-If they’re just juveniles, well that will teach ’em to break the law!
+If they’re just juveniles, well, that will teach them to break the law!

 We don’t say those sorts of things about any other victims of assault or mental illness.
-Just because someone is in prison, doesn’t mean they don’t deserve the same protections, and sympathies.
+Just because someone is in prison doesn’t mean they don’t deserve the same protections and sympathies.
 People in prison are just as human as everyone else.
-Sure, they have done some things that don’t elicit sympathy, but I’ve know lots of survivors over the years who aren’t in prison, but don’t exactly come across as friendly, sympathetic, people either.
+Sure, they have done some things that don’t elicit sympathy, but I’ve known many survivors who aren’t in prison but don’t strictly come across as friendly, sympathetic people either.
 We don’t treat them the same way we treat prisoners.

 Similar Posts